Covering over well at Indian temple collapses, killing 11

 NEW DELHI (AP) — A structure built over an old temple well in India collapsed Thursday as a large crowd of devotees prayed at a festival for Rama, one of the most widely worshipped Hindu deities, killing at least 11 people, officials said.

-Dozens of people fell into the water when the structure collapsed and were covered by falling debris, police Commissioner Makrand Deoskar said.
+Up to 35 people fell into the well in the temple complex in Indore in central Madhya Pradesh state when the structure collapsed and were covered by falling debris, police Commissioner Makrand Deoskar said.

-The structure apparently caved in because it could not handle the weight of the large crowd, said the state’s top elected official, Shivraj Singh Chauhan.
-He ordered an investigation.
+The structure apparently caved in because it could not handle the weight of the large crowd.
+The state’s top elected official, Shivraj Singh Chauhan, ordered an investigation.

-Temple authorities had stopped using the well years ago and covered the mouth with iron grills and tiles.
+Temple authorities had stopped using the well years ago and covered it with the structure.

 Building collapses are common in India because of poor construction and a failure to observe regulations.

 In October, a century-old cable suspension bridge collapsed into a river in the western state of Gujarat, sending hundreds of people plunging into the water and killing at least 132 in one of the worst accidents in the country in the past decade.